frederic-perez/AmE-dictionary/data/dictionary.md

 __Agpar__ _n_ (Agpar score) A method of assessing a newborn’s health.
 Also known as Apgar score.
 After anesthesiologist Virginia Apgar (1909-1974) who devised it.
 __agrarian__
 __agronomy__ _n_
-__aground__ _adv_ :two: On or into the ground; in a stranded condition or state.
-If a ship runs aground, it becomes stuck on a piece of ground under the water, where the water is not deep enough.
+__aground__ _adj, adv_ :three: __1__ With the bottom stuck on the ground beneath a body of water; stranded.
+In a stranded condition or state.
+If a ship runs aground, it becomes stuck on a piece of ground under the water, where the water is not deep enough. _The ghost ship ran aground._ __2__ On or onto the ground.
 __ague__ _n_ :two::hammer: (agues)
 __ah__
 __aha__